You go to church every Sunday and you say your prayers every day. Does this mean you are a spiritual person?

 There are many religious people who are anything but kind.
 We all know of religious people who are extremely judgmental, righteous and outright mean.
 Can you be both religious and spiritual?
 Of course!
 But only when you are operating in your religion from your heart rather than from the learned dogma of your mind.

 Years ago I very briefly attended a “spiritual” group.
 People would meet in an auditorium to hear the leader of the group speak.
 The second time I attended I heard a number of parents yelling at their children and judging them to try to control them.
-These parents were being anything but kind with their children.
+These parents were being anything but kind to their children.
 That was the last time I attended the spiritual group.
 The focus of the group was surrender to God, but love was rarely in the picture!
 They obviously had a very different experience of God than I do.

 My experience of God is that God is the energy of Love that created us and sustains us.
 In my experience, “God is Spirit” (John 4:24) and “God is love” (1 John 4:16).
 Anything that is not of love, peace, joy, truth and kindness is not of God.
 Praying to God does not mean that you are allowing the spirit that is God – the love, peace, joy, truth and kindness that is God – to guide your thoughts and actions.
 Practicing yoga or meditating does not mean that you have invited the love that is God into your heart, or that you are turning to that ever-present love to learn about what is in your highest good, and the highest good of others and the planet.